Krenth/DFFT_on_LSD/README.md

-# DFFT_on_LSD
+# DFT/FFT_on_LSD
-2D DFFT on CPU, MPI and CUDA frameworks.
+2D DFT/FFT on CPU, MPI and CUDA frameworks.
 Just because...
 And also for a final project...
 Meh...